 He is the author of four nonfiction books — Power Tools for Synthesizer Programming and Chords & Harmony (both from Hal Leonard Publications) and Csound Power and Picture Yourself Playing Cello (both from Cengage Learning/Course Technology).

 His fantasy stories have appeared in Asimov’s Science Fiction, Fantasy & Science Fiction, and other magazines.
-His two published novels (Walk the Moons Road and The Wall at the Edge of the World) are both out of print.
+His two published novels (Walk the Moons Road and The Wall at the Edge of the World) are out of print.

 He teaches cello privately in Livermore, California, and has performed with a number of local groups, including the Livermore Valley Opera, the Pleasanton Chamber Players, the Silicon Valley Symphony, the Pleasanton Playhouse, the Redwood Symphony, the Diablo Symphony, and the Livermore-Amador Symphony.